JetBrains/kotlin-native/IMMUTABILITY.md

  Immutability is a runtime property in Kotlin/Native, and can be applied to an arbitrary object subgraph using the `kotlin.native.concurrent.freeze` function.
-It makes all the objects reachable from the given one immutable, such a transition is a one way operation (i.e. objects cannot be unfrozen later).
+It makes all the objects reachable from the given one immutable, such a transition is a one-way operation (i.e., objects cannot be unfrozen later).
 Some naturally immutable objects such as `kotlin.String`, `kotlin.Int`, and other primitive types, along with `AtomicInt` and `AtomicReference` are frozen by default.
 If a mutating operation is applied to a frozen object,